11 THINGS TO KNOW BEFORE YOU GET A NEW MOTOR

 This is probably one of my favorite subjects as it is not understood in most industries, and should be used throughout high load applications in soft material.
 Aftermarket larger machined headstuds in soft aluminum castings such as engine blocks should have a rolled thread as it increases the strength of the female thread in the block by nearly 30-50 percent (depending on ream size and grade of thread).

 For a rolled thread – the process begins with drilling to a size slightly (by 0.030”) smaller than the intended rolled thread size.
-Then we use a ream that is speccd to an exact size (within half a thousandth of an inch).
-Then we use a rolled thread tap that then takes this smooth surface of the reamed hole and forges the thread into the material by shear force (literally) and creates something similar to a forging.
+Then we use a ream that is specced to an exact size (within half a thousandth of an inch).
+Then we use a rolled thread tap that then takes this smooth surface of the reamed hole and forges the thread into the material by sheer force (literally) and creates something similar to forging.
 Almost no material is removed from these surfaces.
 If you were to take a cross section of this process, you would see the grain boundaries actually “flow” around the thread load surfaces, reducing the chances for microcracking to occur and increasing the strength of these threads.
-Drawback is that it is expensive, and hard to do.
-Also the threads form little “volcanos (if viewed in a cross section)” and make installing the bolts a pain sometimes.
+The drawback is that it is expensive, and hard to do.
+Also, the threads form little “volcanoes (if viewed in a cross-section)” and make installing the bolts a pain sometimes.
 Cross threading can be an issue.